-This story will be updated daily with the latest information pertaining to international travel for American tourists amidst the COVID-19 pandemic.
+This story was last updated March 2, 2021 and will be regularly with the latest information pertaining to international travel for American tourists amidst the COVID-19 pandemic.

 Figuring out where you can and can’t go in the era of COVID-19, and how best to protect yourself if you’re going to travel, is no easy task.
 Domestic travel is in fully masked, socially distant swing—with an emphasis on road tripping when possible.
 But once you bring longer flights and international destinations into the travel equation, things get a little more complicated.
 Here, we’ve outlined the countries currently open to American travelers.

 However, before getting into just how much of the world is our oyster these days, we consulted health experts to advise on how best to travel safely amid COVID-19.
 While, in March of this year, the U.S. State Department issued a Level 4: Do Not Travel advisory encouraging citizens not to travel abroad in light of the coronavirus, that advisory was lifted in August.
 Even so, as pandemic numbers peak across the U.S., many science and health experts and government officials still discourage traveling abroad.

 Dr. James Whitney, a Harvard Medical School virologist conducting research at Ragon Institute of MGH, MIT, and Harvard, expressed a strong preference for “hunkering down” or limiting to “car-based travel.”
 However, if you are going to travel internationally, he stressed the importance of forming an intimate bubble: